Listed China firms' filing delays hit five-year high as virus thwarts auditors

-SHANGHAI/HONG KONG, March 20 (Reuters) - The number of mainland China-listed firms to delay filing annual reports has hit a five-year high, indicating auditors’ struggle to sign off accounts after the government effectively closed businesses last month to slow the coronavirus outbreak.
+SHANGHAI/HONG KONG (Reuters) - The number of mainland China-listed firms to delay filing annual reports has soared to a five-year high, indicating auditors’ struggle to sign off accounts after the government effectively closed businesses last month to slow the coronavirus outbreak.

 The first three months of the year are a busy time for firms with year-end accounts which often need to be filed by March-end.
 But a widespread lockdown for all of February prevented auditors from visiting clients or reaching bankers and company officials to make the checks needed to approve client accounts.